 I loved all the balconies on the colorful buildings!

 We started the next day with a cemetery tour before going on our New Orleans French Quarter tour with Free Tours By Foot.
-We started off in Jackson Square, where we learned what I thought was the most interesting history of New Orleans!
+We began in Jackson Square, which is one of the most famous spots in New Orleans.
+It’s a beautiful park surrounded by the St. Louis Cathedral, museums, and beautiful historic buildings.
+It’s also where we learned what I thought was the most interesting history of New Orleans about a baroness, and I’ll get into that fascinating story next.

 We learned that when the balcony is larger and supported with posts on the ground, it’s called a gallery, which were all over New Orleans.
 I loved seeing all the ornate designs and colors!